kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Reputational Risk

-Public failures spread fast.
+Public failures spread fast
-Trust erodes quickly.
+Trust erodes quickly
 Recovery costs rise

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.